vik-s/quartz/content/literature/B-Newport-DeepWork.md

 - Journalistic
 	- Here, you fit in deep work at any time you get a chance to.
 You should have the ability to quickly sink into deep concentration and work deeply.
 	- This is something that is only acquired by practice and is not often suitable for a beginner.
 A beginner will likely quickly deplete willpower reserves.
 Also, one must have the conviction that the work at hand is important, which usually only happens to already accomplished people.
-	- The journalist Walter Issacson apparently worked on his book any chance he got.
+	- The journalist Walter Isaacson apparently worked on his book any chance he got.
 Newport also admits to using this technique to write this book.
 Although not as spontaneous, he mapped out in advance any free time he had to write this book.

 **==Ritualize==**